 Social Justice Commitment

-Ross University School of Medicine has committed to setting a vision and associated commitment to action for addressing racism and fighting for social justice.
-We believe racism is a public health crisis which must be addressed.
-Our TEACH values (teamwork, energy, accountability, community and heart) will be our guide as we embark on this first step in a long journey.
+Ross University School of Medicine (RUSM) is committed to address racism and bias in sexual orientation, nationality, ethnicity, and gender in the fight for social justice.
+We believe that inequities caused by racism constitute a public health crisis which must be addressed, and we support antiracist initiatives.
+We support the broader inclusion of underrepresented and marginalized groups in education and in the medical field.
+Our TEACH values (Teamwork, Energy, Accountability, Community and Heart) will be our guide as we embark on the first step in a long journey to achieve cultural diversity in medical care.

 In order to ensure that we address our internal environment as well as align to address the external conditions that we can influence, we are making the following commitments: